Don't Hurt Me, My Healer!: Media

+Manga

-MangaDon't Hurt Me, My Healer! is written and illustrated by Tannen ni Hakkō.
+Don't Hurt Me, My Healer! is written and illustrated by Tannen ni Hakkō.
 It began serialization in Kadokawa's ComicWalker website on July 31, 2019.
 It also began serialization in Media Factory's seinen manga magazine Monthly Comic Flapper on October 5, 2020.
 Kadokawa Shoten published the series' first two volumes in print between February and September 2020 and it then switched to Media Factory from the third volume, published in April 2021, on.
-As of April 2022, five tankōbon volumes have been released.
+As of August 2025, nine tankōbon volumes have been released.

 Volumes

 Anime

 In April 2021, an anime television series adaptation was announced by Kadokawa.
 It is produced by Jumondou and directed by Nobuaki Nakanishi, with Fumihiko Shimo handling the series' scripts, Chisato Kikunaga designing the characters, and Satoshi Igarashi composing the music.
-It aired from April 10 to June 26 2022, on AT-X, Tokyo MX, Kansai TV, and BS11.
+It aired from April 10 to June 26, 2022, on AT-X, Tokyo MX, Kansai TV, and BS11.
 The opening theme song is "Jellyfish na Kimi e" (ジェリーフィッシュな君へ, lit.
 To the Jellyfish-like You) by Aguri Ōnishi, while the ending theme song is "HERO in HEALER" by Ōnishi, Takuya Satō, and Asuna Tomari.
-Crunchyroll (formerly known as Funimation) has licensed the series.
+Crunchyroll streamed the series.